wesleyZero/capstone_II/README.md

 We (my capstone group) performed a detailed techno-economic analysis and design for a proposed 100 kiloton per year (kta) plant producing polymer-grade Dimethyl Carbonate (DMC) for optical applications.
 Our economic analysis included (but is certainly not limited to) calculations of net present value (NPV), internal rate of return (IRR), total capital investment (TCI), energy consumption, carbon emissions, hazard ananylsis, and _much_ more.
 Those details will be ommitted in this readme since the focus of the following will be the code.

-# Overview of how the simulation will work
+# Overview of the project

 **The end goal of this simulation is to answer just a few questions.**
 - What size of a reactor are we going to use?